SOlaCoder005/ms3-ttt/README.md

 - [(Jigsaw) Validator](https://jigsaw.w3.org/css-validator)

-All the tests produced **_**.
-Evidence of the tests can be found in the testing repository directory, [testing).
+The W3C and Jigsaw validator produced **0 errors**.
+Evidence of the tests can be found in the [testing directory](https://github.com/SOlaCoder005/ttt-game/tree/main/docs/testing) of this README.

 ### **6.2 WAVE: Programme Accessibility Test**

 The [WAVE Accessibility Evaluation Tool](https://wave.webaim.org) was used to evaluate the overall accessibility of TTT programme.
 It considered factors such as the quantity and suitability of accessibility features used on the Programme (e.g. aria-labels, degree of contrast).
-The results produced **_**, thus passing the overall test.
+The results produced **0 errors**, thus passing the overall test.

 ### **6.3 LIGHTHOUSE: Programme Performance test**

 The [Lighthouse](https://developers.google.com/web/tools/lighthouse#devtools) was used to test the performance of the TTT.
 In relation to performance, the tests indicated that the Programme would operate at an optimal level on desktop devices where each page achieved a score between **91-99 out of 100**.
-Evidence for the results of each page can be found [here](docs/testing/lighthouse-results).
+Evidence for the results of each page can be found [here](https://github.com/SOlaCoder005/ttt-game/tree/main/docs/testing/lighthouse).

 ### **6.4 Programme Responsiveness**

 Regarding the Programme’s degree of responsiveness, the programme was accessed on multiple devices (incl. mobile, tablets, desktop, and larger devices) and multiple browsers (incl.
 FireFox, Google Chrome and Microsoft edge).
 The TTT game appears to respond appropriately to the changing device screen sizes and altering of browser’s size.
 Evidence of this is provided below:

 ![](docs/readme-content/appresponsiveness.PNG)

 ### **6.5 Bugs**